amcm329/code_of_duty_nasa_space_apps_2024/README.md

 - XGBoost
 - Recurrent Neural Network (RNN)

+** Note: these were trained by using Google Colab and in the case of RNN, the GPU option. **

 After this, we get the catalog’s information for each observation that our best classifier predicts as seismic.

 The final output is a catalog of true seismic events along with detailed plots for analysis which are deployed in an user-friendly interface.